bparanj/crystal/electronics/experiments/queue/inductive-diff.md

 #### Steps:

-1. Set Up the Inductive Differentiator:
    - Connect the inductor in series with the resistor on the breadboard.
    - Connect the series combination to the output of the adjustable current source.
    - Place the multimeter or oscilloscope across the resistor to observe the output voltage.

-2. Apply a Low-Frequency Current Signal:
    - Set the current source to output a low-frequency sinusoidal or triangular waveform (e.g., 1 Hz).
    - Observe the voltage across the resistor using the multimeter or oscilloscope.

-3. Observe the Low-Frequency Behavior:
    - At low frequencies, the inductor’s impedance is very small (\( Z_L = j\omega L \)), effectively behaving like a short circuit.
    - The voltage across the resistor will be small, and the current source may struggle to maintain a stable output, potentially showing instability or distortion.

-4. Apply a High-Frequency Current Signal:
    - Increase the frequency of the current source to a higher value (e.g., 1 kHz).
    - Observe the output voltage across the resistor again.
    - At high frequencies, the inductor’s impedance increases (\( Z_L = j\omega L \)), and the circuit behaves as an effective differentiator, producing a voltage proportional to the rate of change of the input current.